Executive Diploma in NGO Management

 Awarded by: University of Turku, Finland

-Ulla Heinonen, Director, Ph.D., Lic.Ed. has over 25 years of experience in teaching, coaching and executive coaching private and public sectors in Finland and abroad.
+Ulla Heinonen holds a Doctor of Philosophy in Digital Culture and Licentiate of Education, both from the University of Turku, Finland.
+She has over 25 years of experience in teaching, coaching and executive coaching private and public sectors in Finland and abroad.
 She has been an active member in the Humanistic Management Network and also member of its global board.
 She believes in well-being at work and after many years of coaching and developing different training and coaching tools, she has found that we all carry rich positive stories with us - we just have to find them.
 Good leadership is something that we can easily reach with practice and training.

 Professor of Management & Organization